IBM-EPBL/IBM-Project-6938-1658843608/README.md

 2.Project Flow:

        -Download the dataset.

        -Preprocess or clean the data.

        -Analyze the pre-processed data.

        -Train the machine with preprocessed data using an appropriate machine learning algorithm.

        -Save the model and its dependencies.

        -Build a Web application using flask that integrates with the model built.

 3.Pre-Requisites:

-        -Anaconda Navigator
+        - Anaconda Navigator

-        -Python packages
+        - Python packages

               - NumPy

               - Pandas

               - Matplotlib

               - Scikit-learn

               - Flask

         -Prior Knowledge

               - Supervised and Unsupervised learning

               - Linear Regression

               - Jupyter Notebook

 4.Project Structure:

        - Car Petrol Consumption Prediction.ipynb is the jupyter notebook file where the model is built.

        - Dataset.zip is the dataset file used in this project.

        - model.save is the model file that generates when the notebook file is executed.

        - Flask folder is the application folder where the web application and server-side program are present.

        - Measurements.csv & measurements.xlsx are the dataset files